This page is known as: www.birmingham.gov.uk/grammar-schools

 • Sutton Coldfield Grammar School for Girls

-Optional Test forms and an explanatory brochure will be available from May 2012 from The Consortium of Grammar Schools (tel: 0121 415 6004).
-You can also apply online by visiting www.kingedwardthesixth.org
+Optional Test forms and an explanatory brochure will be available from May 2013 from The Grammar Schools in Birmingham (Tel: 0121 415 6004) and the individual grammar schools.
+You can also visit the website at http://www.kingedwardthesixth.org/

 All Optional Test forms received will be acknowledged within fourteen days.
 Candidates will then be informed of their allocated test centre and the time at which they should attend to take the selective test.

-Supplementary tests will be held in September 2012 for those who provide proof of illness on the day of the original test (a medical certificate or doctor’s letter) or proof they cannot sit the test on that day on religious grounds (a letter from their religious leader).
+Supplementary tests will be held later in September 2013 for those who provide proof of illness on the day of the original test (a medical certificate or doctor’s letter) or proof they cannot sit the test on that day on religious grounds (a letter from their religious leader).

 • Verbal reasoning/literacy skills